tiger4589/NeuralNetworkLibrary/README.md

 There's currently two train methods, one that is a standard back propagation and the other uses SGD learning algorithm.

-The sample code is learning the network to classify the MNIST digits.
+The sample code is teaching a network to classify the MNIST digits.

 Here's my output after I ran it: